-A hosting cloud provider or company handles the deployment of ERP software and connected infrastructure.
-However, take note that hosted deployment models are often used when companies plan to outsource their IT operations.
+A hosting provider or company handles the deployment of ERP software and connected infrastructure.
+Take note that hosted deployment models are often used when companies plan to outsource their IT operations.

 That type of setup offers some cloud perks, but it’s not a real “as a service” model.